rahulkr90930/market-analysis-backtester/README.md

-# Value Backtester (Python)
+# market-analysis-backtester (Python)

 A compact, extendable backtesting project that identifies undervalued stocks using simple valuation methods (DCF + comparables) and simulates a long-only trading strategy.
-Provides both an interactive Streamlit app and a Jupyter Notebook for step-by-step analysis.

 ## What this project does
 - Loads historical price data from **yfinance** or a **CSV** you select manually.